 Indeed, the hardest part of writing is getting started.
 This might be because we are trying to force ourselves to write an introduction to a work where we haven’t really explored the “meat” of the argument yet.
 That’s why some writers advocate writing the introduction (and deciding on a title) as the last step, rather than the first.

 At the end of the day, should you write in order or not?
 Well, it depends.
 Under some circumstances, it might make the most sense to go from beginning to middle to end, but in other instances, like writing a review, it might make more sense to set an outline and jump from section to section.
 For my part, I use a combination of both these strategies, using what works best under the conditions of the project.

+Each writer has his or her own way of doing things.
+For instance, here’s how author Jerry Jenkins writes his books.
 What about you?
 When you write a blog post, ebook, academic essay, formal report, cover letter, or any other piece of writing, do you tend to go in order or do you jump from section to section and back again?